timpark0807/self-taught-swe/README.md

 If you are a hiring manager, these are the steps I took to achieve mastery of DS&A. If you are an aspiring programmer, use this as a road map to improving your knowledge of DS&A.

 ## Background
-As an aspiring self-taught software engineer, I have spent many nights Googling what it takes to become a great software engineer.
-A consistent, reoccurring answer was Data Structures & Algorithms.

-After spending 6 months studying DS&A and solving 550+ LC questions (leetcode.com/teampark), I firmly agree that DS&A knowledge has been THE most important factor in gaining coding confidence.
+After spending 6 months studying DS&A and solving 550+ LC questions (leetcode.com/teampark), I can say that DS&A knowledge has been THE most important factor in gaining coding confidence.

-This repository contains solutions to Leetcode questions and fundamental Data Structures implemented from scratch.
-This repository also contains a roadmap to going from absolutely ZERO knowledge (not knowing what an array was) to ranking in the top 10% of Leetcode contest participants.
+This is a roadmap to going from ZERO knowledge to ranking in the top 10% of Leetcode Algorithm contest participants.

 # Road Map